IBM/igc-x-json_schema/README.md

 	- items
 	- properties

-Note that the properties not preceded by a '$' must be preceded by a '$' when defining in the asset XML and / or accessing via REST API; those that are already preceded by '$' do not need an additional '$'.
+Note that the properties not preceded by a '$' must be preceded by a '$' when defining in the asset XML and / or accessing via REST API (due to IGC requiring this prefix); those that are already preceded by '$' do not need an additional '$'.

 Currently the following properties are not implemented:
 - allOf